assignUser/maud/README.md

 auto-included modules:
 - `${MAUD_DIR}` (aka `${CMAKE_BINARY_DIR}/_maud`) a directory into which
   maud-specific build files will be written.
-- `glob(out-var patterns...)` which produces a list of matching files
+- `glob(out-var patterns...)` which produces a list of matching files.
-- `MaudTemplateFilters.cmake` a module of filters for use in template files
+- `MaudTemplateFilters.cmake` a module of filters for use in template files.
 - `${dir}` the directory containing the current auto-included cmake module (see also `${CMAKE_CURRENT_LIST_DIR}`)
+- `option()` which extends cmake's built-in build option declarations.
+- `string_escape()` which escapes a string for inclusion in C or json.

 Targets
 -------